-Cloud infrastructure monitoring is becoming a competitive space and Datadog is competing with offerings from New Relic (NYSE:NEWR), Elastic (NYSE:ESTC), Splunk (NASDAQ:SPLK), monitoring tools made by the cloud providers themselves and up and coming startups like Better Stack.
+Cloud infrastructure monitoring is becoming a competitive space and Datadog is competing with offerings from New Relic (NYSE:NEWR), Elastic (NYSE:ESTC), Splunk (NASDAQ:SPLK), monitoring tools made by the cloud providers themselves and up and coming startups.

-As you can see below, Datadog's revenue growth has been incredible over the last year, growing from quarterly revenue of $233.5 million, to $406.1 million.
+As you can see below, Datadog's revenue growth has been impressive over the last two years, growing from $326.2 million in Q4 FY2021 to $589.6 million this quarter.

-This was another standout quarter with the revenue up a splendid 73.8% year on year.
-On top of that, revenue increased $43.1 million quarter on quarter, a solid improvement on the $36.8 million increase in Q1 2022, and happily, a slight acceleration of growth.
+This quarter, Datadog's quarterly revenue was once again up a very solid 25.6% year on year.
+On top of that, its revenue increased $42.11 million quarter on quarter, a solid improvement from the $38.08 million increase in Q3 2023.
+Thankfully, that's a slight re-acceleration of growth.

 Large Customers Growth

-You can see below that at the end of the quarter Datadog reported 2,420 enterprise customers paying more than $100,000 annually, an increase of 170 on last quarter.
-That is a bit less contract wins than we saw in the last quarter but quite a bit still above what we have typically seen over the last year, suggesting sales momentum is coming off slightly after a stronger quarter.
+This quarter, Datadog reported 3,190 enterprise customers paying more than $100,000 annually, an increase of 60 from the previous quarter.
+That's a bit fewer contract wins than last quarter and quite a bit below what we've typically observed over the past four quarters, suggesting that its sales momentum with large customers is slowing.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Datadog's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 79.8% in Q2.
+Datadog's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 82.2% in Q4.

-That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Trending up over the last year, this is a good gross margin that allows companies like Datadog to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, Datadog's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Datadog's free cash flow came in at $60.1 million in Q2, up 42.2% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Datadog's free cash flow came in at $201.3 million in Q4, up 109% year on year.

-Datadog has generated $353.8 million in free cash flow over the last twelve months, an impressive 25.9% of revenues.
-This extremely high FCF margin is a result of Datadog asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Datadog has generated $597.5 million in free cash flow over the last 12 months, an eye-popping 27.8% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.